Chair - Andrew Grech

 Over the years it became more apparent to me that the fear we have in the community of damaging a child’s innocence by contemplating introducing them to the possibility of abuse actually doesn’t play out in real life.
 Children are actually very aware consciously and unconsciously of dangerous situations and they are actually able to feel the feelings when they are in danger.
 What so often happens is that they don’t know what to do with those feelings.

 Child Abuse Prevention Service (CAPS) has over decades refined a model of early childhood introduction to being safe in relationships.
-The approach respects the innocence of children, but at the same time, gives them a pathway to recruiting adults that they can trust to tell them about feelings, when they feel unsafe with other adults.
+The approach respects the innocence of children, but at the same time, gives them a pathway to recruiting adults that they can trust to tell them about

 From a scholarly point of view, the literature is very clear now that children who have safe adults to go to, when they feel unsafe, will actually disclose circumstances where there is actually, objectively, a high risk of abuse taking place.
 These include situations like children recognizing but not knowing the words for when they are being groomed and when caring adults that have an intimate relationship with them, whether that is a parent or a close relative, has violated boundaries.
 So children are actually quite sophisticated in their understanding about what is safe and unsafe in terms of those relationships.
 We can build on that inherent intelligence without interfering with their innocence and enjoyment of being children.